tjmanoj/chatroom/README.md

 - Open your web browser and navigate to http://localhost:5000.
 - Enter your name and either create a new room or join an existing one by entering the room code.
 - Chat with other users in real-time!

+5. **Deployment**
+   I have deployed the complete project using Openshift Platform and using docker images.